-This credit is available to pass-through entities, such as members of partnerships and S corporations.
+This credit has sunset.
+No new credit will be allowed for vehicles placed in service after Dec.
+31, 2016.
+However, any previously approved yet unused credit is available to be claimed.
+This carryforward credit is available to pass-through entities, such as members of partnerships and S corporations.

-The approved credit must be reported on Schedule IN-OCC, found at www.in.gov/dor/5506.htm.
+The carryforward portion of the previously approved credit must be reported on Schedule IN-OCC, found at www.in.gov/dor/5695. htm.
 Make sure to enclose this schedule with your tax filing.
 If you are claiming this credit as a pass-through entity, make sure to keep Schedule IN K-1 with your records as the department can require you to provide this information.

 Note.
-See the Combined Limitation on page 52 for additional limitations.
+See the Combined Limitation on page 47 for additional limitations.